Delaware and Hudson Railway: Legacy

-The Delaware and Hudson was one of (if not the) longest-operating class I railroads in American history.
-While in independent operation, the railroad was well managed.
+The Delaware and Hudson was one of the longest-operating class I railroads in American history.
 In the 1930s, during the Great Depression, D&H President L.F.
 Loree ordered many of the railway's larger locomotives to be taken off the main line and serviced with the sole reasoning being to keep men working so they did not lose their jobs.
 Most of these engines were in excellent condition and did not need repairs.
 Also in 1939, the railroad experimented with welded rail before many other railroads.

-The branch of the D&H that ran between Lake George and Glens Falls, New York, was converted to the Warren County Bikeway in several phases, starting in 1978 and finishing in 2000.
+The branch of the D&H that ran between Lake Village and Glens Falls, New York, was converted to the Warren County bikeway in several phases, starting in 1978 and finishing in 2000.

 Amtrak's Adirondack and Ethan Allen Express trains also operate over former D&H trackage.

-The Lyon Mountain Railroad Station at Lyon Mountain, New York, was listed on the National Register of Historic Places in 2002 and the Mediterranean Revival style Delaware and Hudson Passenger Station (1909–1911) at Lake George, New York, was listed in 2013.
+The Lyon Mountain Railroad Station at Lyon Mountain, New York, was listed on the National Register of Historic Places in 2002 and the Mediterranean Revival style Delaware and Hudson Passenger Station (1909–1911) at Lake George was listed in 2013.

-The city of Delson, Quebec, was named in honor of the D&H, which runs through the town.
+The city of Delson in Quebec was named in honor of the D&H, which runs through the town.
 The origin of the name Delson comes from a contraction of "DELaware and HudSON".

-The Village of Delanson, New York, through which the D&H's Susquehanna Division ran, was also named in honor of the D&H. The name was coined by D&H Supt.
-C.D.
-Hammond around 1890 from the railroad's name DELaware ANd hudSON.
+The Village of Delanson, New York, through which the D&H's Susquehanna Division ran, was also named in honor of the D&H. The name was coined by D&H Superintendent C.D.
+Hammond in 1893 from the railroad's name DELaware ANd hudSON.
+The village served as a junction point for the railroad and was the location of a large coal pocket (storage yard).